-No. The College doesn’t offer assessment or testing services, and we’re not required to pay for assessments performed elsewhere.
+No. The University doesn’t offer assessment or testing services, and we’re not required to pay for assessments performed elsewhere.

 Documentation has to be provided by a licensed professional who has expertise in working with adults who have disabilities like yours.
 For example:

 - Audiologists are qualified to provide documentation for hearing disabilities.